Sun Zhenni: Career

 At the start of 2019, Sun made a guest appearance as the mermaid in JJ Lin's performance of 那些你很冒险的梦 at the Jiangsu Television New Year's Eve Concert which drew 540 million viewers.
 That year, Sun decided to enroll in drama school and focused on studying for the National College Entrance Exam.
 Sun was accepted into China's three most prestigious drama schools; Beijing Film Academy, Central Drama Academy and Shanghai Theatre Academy, the only SNH48 member to achieve this accomplishment.
 She ultimately enrolled at Shanghai Theater Academy where she ranked 5th in the nation.
 The focus on her studies led to a lack of appearances in SNH48 Theater performances and her rankings fell again during the sixth elections, this time failing to rank at all.
 However, she was still able to appear on one of SNH48's main tracks that year Dream in a Summer and was also the MV center.
 In late 2019, her agency registered a trademark for her name along with fellow SNH48 member Xu Jiaqi, they are only a handful of SNH48 members or alumni who have had their names trademarked including Ju Jingyi and as a result are expected to receive heavy solo promotions in the future.

 In 2020, Sun was a trainee contestant in the Tencent girl group survival show Produce Camp 2020 (also known as Chuang 2020) where she had a final ranking of 18 and leaving the show at the end of June 2020.
 She made a special appearance on the show's finale and performed Ice Cream on stage with Produce Camp mentor, Huang Zitao.
-On August 15, 2020, Sun was able to rank in SNH48's Top 48 for the first time since 2017 and was 30th with 195,908 votes during SNH48's seventh General Election.
+On August 15, 2020, Sun was able to rank in SNH48's Top 48 for the first time since 2017 and was 30th with 195,908 votes during SNH48's seventh general election.
 She will again be included in the SNH48 Under Girls lineup.
 During her election speech she expressed an interest to focus on her studies and acting while still participating in SNH48.

-Public image

-Sun has been called one of the "New Four Dan actresses of the post-00s Generation" along with Zhang ZiFeng, Ouyang Nana, and Wen Qi.

 Personal life

 Sun is Han Chinese with one-quarter German Jewish ancestry through her paternal grandmother.

 Sun is close friends with several SNH48 members including Fei Qinyuan, Dai Meng (Diamond), Xu-Yang Yuzhuo (Eliwa), Zhao Yue (Akira) and Chen Qiannan.
 She has stated that she is very close to fellow Produce Camp contestants, Zhang Yifan, Liu Meng, and Tian Jingfan.
 At Shanghai Theater Academy, she is one of a handful of close-knit celebrity student friends along with Idol Producer contestant turned actor Chen Tao, Idol Producer contestant and ONER member Ling Chao and Produce Camp 2019 contestant and R1SE member He Luo Luo.
+She also is a fan of Taylor Swift.